bstefanescu/qutejs/web/doc/docs/app/instance.md

 For convenience, the `ViewModel` components are wrapping message bus methods like `subscribe`, `post` etc. and delegate the calls to the application instance.

 For more information see the **[Message Bus](#/app/bus)** section.

-### The Data Model

-When building applications you need a way to store application data and state outside the presentation layer, to share that data between UI components and to keep these components synchronized with the application data and state.

-The application data is defined as a map of application properties.
-There are two type of application properties: regular properties and **asynchronous** properties.

-In frameworks like **react** or **vue** this is achieved using state management systems like **redux**.

-Qute is providing a built-in solution to achieve this through the **application data model**.

-To learn more about go to the **[Application Data Model](#/app/data)** section.

-### The Application Logic

-The application logic layer contains all the code you need to write to implement your application logic.
-This code can be grouped in services like **data fetching** (through ajax or not), **view state management** (e.g. show or hide a modal etc), **routing** (i.e. change views when navigating to other pages) etc.

-The main goal of **Qute** is to let you focus on this part and not on the presentation layer logic.

-### Example

-**You can find here an [example of using application data and services](#/app/example)**

 ## The Application API